jacksmith15/poetry-workspace-plugin/README.md

 # List the current workspaces
 poetry workspace list

-# Build all packages
-poetry workspace build --all

-# Publish all packages
-poetry workspace publish --all

 # Run a command in every workspace:
 poetry workspace run command

+# Run a command in specified workspaces:
+poetry workspace run --targets=my-library,my-existing-library -- command

 # List dependees of a particular workspace (from among the list of workspaces)
 poetry workspace dependees my-library